Last updated: 24 February 2025

 Care Leavers

-Young people aged 16 to 24 transitioning out of care will receive tailored support to help them build independent lives.
-This includes vouchers for food, energy, and water expenses, as well as guidance on managing finances and accessing education or training opportunities.
-The program also helps with navigating welfare services and support networks.
-For more details, visit the Leaving Care Offer page.
+Young people aged 16 to 24 transitioning out of care will receive vouchers for food, energy, and water expenses, as well as guidance on financial management, education, and training opportunities.
+More details are available on the Leaving Care Offer page.

 Support for Pensioners and Vulnerable Adults

-Pensioners and vulnerable adults who are most affected by financial hardship this winter will be eligible to apply for vouchers for essential costs such as food, energy, and water.
-These vouchers will be distributed through the Post Office.
-Additionally, application assistance is available at Community Hub Drop-Ins held across the borough.
-To find your nearest drop-in session, visit the Community Drop-In page.
+Pensioners and vulnerable adults most affected by financial hardship will be eligible to apply for vouchers covering food, energy, and water.
+Vouchers will be distributed through the Post Office, and assistance in applying is available at Community Drop-In

 Support Through Voluntary and Community Groups

-Pension-age residents who may not qualify for Pension Credit or prefer to access support outside the Council can receive additional energy vouchers through trusted voluntary and community groups.
-These groups also offer guidance on reducing energy costs, accessing funding for energy-saving measures, and maximizing household income.
-For more information and resources, visit Age UK Waltham Forest.
+Pension-age residents who do not qualify for Pension Credit or prefer to access support outside the Council can receive additional energy vouchers through trusted voluntary and community groups.
+Visit Age UK Waltham Forest for more information.

 Support for Food Hubs